Frequently asked questions

 Troubleshooting

-Agent won’t connect to workspace
+Agent not connecting to workspace

 See connection troubleshooting for detailed steps.

-Slow connection or lag
+Slow connection or latency

 How do I get support?